Selling a House ‘As Is’ in Blaine

 Do ever-so-light preparations

-Even for as-is home listings in Minnesota, even basic preparations are recommended, such as cleaning the home, removing any clutter from the living areas or yard, and maybe even a light coat of paint or touch-ups.
+Even for as-is home listings in Minnesota, basic preparations are recommended, such as cleaning the home, decluttering key areas, and repainting the exterior for better curb appeal.

 Photograph to show potential